OpenBfS/UncertRadio/paper/paper.md

 Two significant linear relationships in the model equations for the net count rate (common in evaluation models) were identified providing a generalized approach for the determination of the characteristic limits.
-The second part [@kanisch2016b] extens the evaluation models to include linear unfolding methods utilizing a (weighted) linear least-squares approach for the first stage of the model.
+The second part [@kanisch2016b] extends the evaluation models to include linear unfolding methods utilizing a (weighted) linear least-squares approach for the first stage of the model.
 This step is solved using matrix-algebra which also takes parameters with uncertainties in the design matrix into account.